IliaMaz/dnna/README.md

     specific way would be too limiting and potentially may even force user circumvention.

-    Without letting the app sync and building for prod you will face 500's.
+    Without letting the app sync and building for prod you will face error 500s.

 ### Package JSON Scripts

 -   The root package JSON scripts have been setup for 2 reasons, one, it is faster and simpler to trigger a named command via npm than to write out a docker command with multiple required options.
-Two, for people that don't fully understand docker yet it simplifies remember what needs to be run and when.
+Two, for people that don't fully understand docker yet it simplifies remembering what needs to be run and when.

 ### Docker